slsa-framework/slsa-github-generator/BYOB.md

 The outputs from the TCA may be returned to the PW as well.
 To do this, use the [outputs section](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L61-L67).
 There are [other outputs set](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L69-L75) as well in our example: Those provide metadata about the built artifacts and their provenance, and we will discuss them in [Section: Upload Attestations](#upload-attestations).

 ### Important Notes
 One key difference between the Action and reusable workflow is isolation.
 The SRW runs on a different VM than the TRW; and the TRW runs on a different VM from the PW.
 This means that the artifact built by the TCA (which is managed by the SRW) is not accessible directly by the TRW.
 The SRW needs to share these files with the TRW; which may also share them with the PW.
 We will see in the following sections how to do that.
-The [TRW outputs](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L69-L88) provides the metadata necessary to download these files, and we will discuss them in [Section xxx](todo:link).
+The [TRW outputs](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L69-L88) provides the metadata necessary to download these files, and we will discuss them in [Section: Upload Attestations](#upload-attestations).

 ## SRW Setup
-To initialize the SRW framework, you need to invoke a SLSA Setup Action (SSA).
-These Actions are declared under the [SLSA repo's actions/delegator/setup-*](https://github.com/slsa-framework/slsa-github-generator/tree/main/actions/delegator) folder.
+To initialize the SRW framework, the TRW must invoke a SLSA Setup Action (SSA).
+These Actions are declared under the [SLSA repo's actions/delegator/setup-*](https://github.com/slsa-framework/slsa-github-generator/tree/main/actions/delegator).
 For our example, we will use the [setup-generic Action](https://github.com/slsa-framework/slsa-github-generator/tree/main/actions/delegator/setup-generic).
 The [relevant code](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L91-L107) calls the SSA as follows:

 ```yaml
 uses: slsa-framework/slsa-github-generator/actions/delegator/setup-generic@v1.7.0